ghstahl/P7.Core-2.0/docs/decentralized-token-management-support.md

 ## Security

 Having a token management system that lets you make a token with any claim and scope you want is a security hole.
 It allows another client on the system to spoof another client's claims and scopes.
 To stop this, we have introduced the ability for a client to stake a claim to any claim and scope name.
-Its a first come first service bases.
+Its a first come first served situation.
 If a client requests a token that has a claim or scope that someone has staked a claim to, that calling client gets nothing.
-We don't leak the why they didn't get it anything.
+We don't leak the why they didn't get anything.

 ```
 Register the private provider at startup.